NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

 or sql execution time we find as the end time used to calculate the duration.

 `Complex Types and Unsupported Nested Complex Types` looks at the Read Schema and reports if there are any complex types(array, struct or maps) in the schema.
+Nested complex types are types complex types which contain other complex types(Example: array<struct<string,string>>).
-Note that it can read only DataSource V1.
+Note that it can read all the schemas for DataSource V1.
 If it is DataSource V2 reader, then the read schema will be incomplete in the event log.
 It will be appended with ... if the read schema is very large.
-For event logs with DataSource V2, it will be reported as "NA" for these fields.
+We read until ... and report if there are any complex types and nested complex types in that.

 Note that SQL queries that contain failed jobs are not included.